National Labor Relations Act of 1935: Amendments

 Opponents of the Wagner Act introduced several hundred bills to amend or repeal the law in the decade after its passage.
 All of them failed or were vetoed until the passage of the Labor Management Relations Act of 1947, or the Taft–Hartley Act, in 1947.

 More recent unsuccessful efforts included attempts in 1978 to permit triple backpay awards and union collective bargaining certification based on signed union authorization cards, a provision that is similar to one of the proposed amendments in the Employee Free Choice Act.
 Under the NLRA, unions can become the representative based on signed union authorization cards only if the employer voluntarily recognizes the union.
 If the employer refuses to recognize the union, the union can be certified through a secret-ballot election conducted by the NLRB.

-In the last decade, Democrats have sought to narrow the Act's provisions for allowing workers to be hired as independent contractors, thus bringing them under the jurisdiction of the Act.
+In the 2010s, Democrats began seeking the narrowing of the Act's provisions allowing workers to be hired as independent contractors, thus bringing them under the jurisdiction of the Act.
 Legislators have introduced a standard for independent contracting termed the "ABC test", after its three criteria A, B and C.

 To be hired as an independent contractor, the worker must:

 Be free from the employer's control and direction in the performance of the current work;

 Perform work that is outside the usual course of the employer's business;

 Have an independently established business in the same kind of work as performed for the current employer.

 Independent contractors and employers have objected to B, the limitation on working in the employer's usual business.
 Objections are based on the inconveniences and costs of meeting the criterion.
 For instance, it prevents small venues from hiring performers, even for one-night stands, unless they are hired as employees.
 As a result, in the California phase of the campaign, numerous occupations of independent contractors were exempted from the test in California Assembly Bill 5 (2019).